 LEAF Project Youth Summer Internship: The mission of LEAF (which stands for Leadership, Education And Farming) is to “cultivate youth leaders from diverse backgrounds through meaningful work in the food system.”
 One of the ways the organization does this is through its annual Youth Summer Internship program, which provides paid internships for teens ages 14-18 to work alongside farmers and chefs throughout a seven-week summer program.
 Responsibilities include planting, growing and harvesting vegetables for area restaurants and hunger relief donations, while developing culinary skills and exploring leadership and food systems topics.
 Find the application here.
 554 Warm Springs Rd., Landisburg, PA; (717) 559-5323.

 Sunken Springs: Every week brings something new at Sunken Springs Farm Day Camp!
-This charming farmette organizes summer day camps, meant for children ages 4-8, around different themes, including “Bugs on the Farm,” “Fun on the Farm” and “Out and About.”
+This charming farmette organizes summer day camps, meant for children ages 4-8, around different themes, including “Let’s Get Creative” and “Out and About.”
 For littler kids (ages 3 and under), Mommy- or Daddy-and-Me programs are also available, and the on-site educational center features farm club and Saturday programs throughout the year!
 To register, head here.
 1570 Brucklacher Rd., Cogan Station, PA; (570) 337-8354.

 - Feature photo: Hameau Farm